 The types of parking available at apartment properties have become substantially more diverse in recent decades.
 While the vast majority of properties (over 90 percent) constructed from the 1940s to the 1990s offered grade-level parking, in line with the dominance of the automobile-oriented lifestyle and suburban development patterns, the percentage of new properties with grade-level parking has decreased significantly to 61.5 percent in the present decade.
 Not surprising, other parking types have become more common given the surge in urban developments and inherent lack of available land.

 As of 2017, the share of new properties with multi-level structure parking, the second most popular type, was 20.6 percent, while a mix of above-ground and subterranean parking stood at 12.1 percent.
 In conjunction with decreasing parking ratios, the recent diversification of parking types available on apartment properties is further evidence of the increasingly diverse and urban nature of apartment development and design, even those located outside the city center.

-The percentage of newly constructed apartment properties with car charging stations steadily increased through much of this decade, and has leveled out in the 25 percent range, according to data from CoStar.
+The number of newly constructed apartment properties with car charging stations steadily increased through much of this decade, according to data from CoStar.
 This trend is expected to continue given the surge in mainstream popularity of electric vehicles beginning in the early 2010s and mass-produced offerings from brands like Tesla, Nissan and BMW.
 Charging stations have clearly become a more popular community amenity for apartment developers looking to attract residents with specific lifestyle preferences.